Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Trajectory-related edge cases

-In summary, the identification and analysis of edge cases using probability estimation methods, ranging from Beta distribution modeling to more sophisticated techniques, like \ac{KDE} and extreme value theory, highlight the ongoing research efforts to statistically identify and quantify edge cases.
-This probabilistic approach enables a more precise definition of edge cases by estimating the likelihood of various driving scenarios.
-One major limitation of these methods is the various assumptions used when estimating the probability distributions.
-For example, assuming independence among parameters might not hold true in dynamic and interactive driving environments where the behavior of road users is interconnected.
-To address this, future research should focus on developing multi-dimensional probabilistic models that can capture the interdependencies between different scenario parameters.
-Techniques like \ac{KDE} \cite{DeGelder2023Quantitative} or copulas \cite{aas2009paircopula, nagler2016evading} could be employed to model the joint distribution of several variables, preserving any dependencies between them.
-Another limitation is that the mentioned methods only focus on the values of the parameters of a specific scenario, where other variations of that scenario are not considered.
+A major limitation of probability estimation methods is the assumptions made when estimating the probability distributions.
+For example, assuming independence among parameters may not hold in interactive driving environments where the behavior of road users is interconnected.
+Accordingly, future research should focus on developing multi-dimensional probabilistic models that can capture the interdependencies between different scenario parameters.
+Techniques like \ac{KDE} \cite{DeGelder2023Quantitative} or copulas \cite{aas2009paircopula, nagler2016evading} could be employed to model the joint distribution of several variables and preserve the interdependencies.
+Another limitation is that the mentioned methods only focus on the values of the parameters of a specific scenario, where other variations of that scenario are often not considered.
 Furthermore, the development of real-time analytics frameworks that continuously update and refine probability distributions based on incoming data from \ac{av} sensors would not only improve the reliability of the detections but also allow \ac{av} systems to adapt to changing conditions.